MA-14 Advance Eterner

 Advance Survivor, ~18g.

-Very circular design that is unfortunately also very deceptive.
+Very smooth and circular design that is unfortunately also very deceptive.
 Advance Survivor has very, very high recoil.

 Traditionally used for Stamina setups, realistically it does not represent traditional "Stamina", but spin-stealing.